-Dane County is set to consider a resolution declaring sanctuary status for transgender and non-binary individuals, including children.
+Dane County has passed a resolution declaring sanctuary status for transgender and non-binary individuals, including children.
+The resolution passed by a wide margin.

-The resolution calls for state and legislative actions to stop medical treatments and surgeries of minors or block transgender people from school locker rooms “legal violence.”
+The resolution called for state and legislative actions to stop medical treatments and surgeries of minors or block transgender people from school locker rooms “legal violence.”

 “If the state of Wisconsin passes a law that imposes criminal or civil punishments, fines, or professional sanctions on any person or organization that seeks, provides, receives or helps someone to receive gender-affirming care such as puberty blockers, hormones or surgery, the Dane County Board of Supervisors urges the Sheriff to make enforcement their lowest priority,” the resolution says.